What Is Forex?

 and often leverage — the ability to control a large position with a small deposit.
 Leverage can

 amplify both gains and losses.
-For example, with 1:100 leverage, you can control a $10,000 position
+For example, with 1:100 leverage, you can control a $10,000

 with just $100 of your own money.

 A key element of Forex trading is the bid-ask spread.
-The bid is
+The bid

 the price at which the market (or

-your broker) is willing to buy a currency pair from you, and the ask is the price
+your broker) is willing to buy a currency pair from you, and the ask is the

 at which the